Latipay/latipay.github.io/src/v2/merchant-hosted-offline.md

 ### STEP 3 - Payment Result Asynchronous Notification

-This is a payment result notification sent by Latipay to merchants after the payment is done successfully.
+This is a payment result notification sent by Latipay to merchants after the payment is done.
 There is a re-try mechanism with the notification to ensure the notification could be delivered to the merchant.

 ```